nickzhums/app-templates-springboot-app-on-ARO/README.md

 # Spring Boot PetClinic Application Deployed to Azure Kubernetes Service (AKS)
 ## Description
-In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to a AKS cluster secured by Azure Firewall
+In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to an Azure RedHat Openshift (ARO) cluster secured by Azure Firewall

 ## Deploy Spring Boot apps using Azure Kubernetes Service and Azure Services: